A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Discussion

 \section{Discussion}

-The agent-based framework presented in this work extends \GSM{} to include explicit single-cell dynamics, cell-cycle progression, and spatial organisation within an irradiated cell population.
-While the tumour spheroid geometry is adopted here as a well-controlled and experimentally accessible model system \cite{staab2004response}, the underlying architecture imposes no geometric constraints: the lattice can, in principle, represent any tissue configuration, and the biological and physical modules are fully modular and interchangeable.
-Future work will investigate the response of highly heterogeneous tissues, with particular attention to skin, whose acute and late toxicity represents one of the most clinically relevant normal tissue complications in particle therapy \cite{barnett2009normal, hall2006radiobiology}.
+The agent-based framework presented in this work extends \GSM{} to include explicit single-cell dynamics, cell-cycle progression, and spatial organization within an irradiated cell population.
+While the tumor spheroid geometry is adopted here as a well-controlled and experimentally accessible model system \cite{staab2004response}, the underlying architecture imposes no geometric constraints: the lattice can, in principle, represent any tissue configuration, and the biological and physical modules are fully modular and interchangeable.
+Future work will investigate the response of highly heterogeneous tissues, with particular attention to skin, whose acute and late toxicity is among the most clinically relevant normal-tissue complications in particle therapy \cite{barnett2009normal, hall2006radiobiology}.

 This single-cell resolution is physically motivated by the nature of particle interactions with tissue.
 Energy deposition by charged particles is inherently local, with track-structure effects producing heterogeneous dose distributions on the nanometric and micrometric scales \cite{cordoni2021generalized, battestini2025multiscale}.
 At these scales, cell-to-cell differences in energy deposition, repair capacity, cell-cycle state, and oxygenation are not small perturbations but can determine whether an individual cell survives or dies.
 Resolving each cell individually allows this heterogeneity to propagate naturally into the biological response, rather than being averaged away at the population level.
-It also enables the direct incorporation of tissue-level heterogeneity in cell-cycle phase, proliferative capacity, and oxygenation, all of which are known to influence the population-level response \cite{battestini2026ntcp}.
-While the present work focuses on survival fraction and population dynamics, the single-cell architecture is compatible with the TCP and NTCP framework of \cite{battestini2026ntcp}, providing a route to clinically relevant endpoints without additional modelling assumptions.
+It also enables the direct incorporation of tissue-level heterogeneity in cell-cycle phase, proliferative capacity, and oxygenation, all of which influence the population-level response \cite{battestini2026ntcp}.